ASoldo/leptos_actix_web/README.md

 ## Installing Additional Tools

-By default, `cargo-leptos` uses `nightly` Rust, `cargo-generate`, and `sass`.
-If you run into any trouble, you may need to install one or more of these tools.

 1. `rustup toolchain install nightly --allow-downgrade` - make sure you have Rust nightly
 2. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
 3. `cargo install cargo-generate` - install `cargo-generate` binary (should be installed automatically in future)
-4. `npm install -g sass` - install `dart-sass` (should be optional in future)

 ## Executing a Server on a Remote Machine Without the Toolchain